-I recently received the complete contents of my father’s sealed adoption file.
+I recently received the complete contents of my father’s sealed adoption file following a court order of Judge Eugene Reese of the Circuit Court of Montgomery County, Alabama.
 This is what I received.

 The “Petition of Mrs. Carrie Elizabeth Henderson and Roabie Wesley Henderson to Adopt Tommie Robert Brooks” begins with a three sentence statement attributed to Miss Glendora Brooks in which she says it’s her “desire” that her four month old child be adopted by the Hendersons, and that the child is illegitimate.
 The statement is dated October 14, 1941 – making it the first official record pertaining to my father.
 Her name is type-written – not signed.